-Unite operates in 14 European countries.
+As of 2023 Unite operates in 14 European countries.
 It goes without saying that we respect national and international standards (such as the ILO's Core Labour Standards) and laws on the protection of workers' rights.
 Compliance with workers' rights is additionally guaranteed by the Code of Conduct, which is issued to each employee together with their employment contract.

 Whenever employee protection or contractual elements such as holiday entitlement in non-German jurisdictions deviate significantly from the relevant German regulations, German social standards are nevertheless applied to Unite subsidiaries abroad.
 In 2022, we introduced an internal minimum wage across the group for permanent employees that significantly surpasses the German statutory minimum wage.
-This applies even to our subsidiaries outside of Germany where no statutory minimum wage exists.
+This even applies to our subsidiaries outside of Germany where no statutory minimum wage exists.
 At the end of 2022, all employees also received a one-off payment to offset inflation.
 In addition, as of January 2023, we've increased the annual leave entitlement from 27 to 30 days for all permanent employees across our national subsidiaries.
+In 2024, the benefits budget currently available to German colleagues will be extended to employees in other countries.
+This will give our international staff the option to allocate their benefits towards healthcare or mobility.